daffainfo/ctf-writeup/b01lers CTF 2023/README.md

 # b01lers CTF 2023
 CTF writeup for b01lers CTF 2023.
-I took part in this CTF competition with the my friend, @dRe and got 102th place out of ~862 teams
+I took part in this CTF competition with my friend, @dRe and secured the 102th place out of ~862 teams

 | Category | Challenge |
 | --- | --- |